Rakshak: Plot

 Raj and his mother come to visit village.
 Raj meets his best friend Raghu, and love interest Suman.
+They eventually marry and Raj becomes an IPS officer.
+Raj’s mother considers Raghu too like her own son and even helps him financially in his time of distress, when he was actually about to commit suicide.

-They eventually marry and Raj becomes and IPS officer.
-Raghu starts printing fake currency to get rid of his loans and credits and becomes to mafia boss of the village.
-Raj finds out his secret but is attacked severely by Raghu's goons and his mother and Suman get killed.
-Dr. Pooja Malhotra treats him to recover and revenge his friend turned enemy Raghu.
+Raj and his family travel back to the city whereas Raghu starts printing fake currency to get rid of his loans and credits and becomes the mafia boss of the village.

+Raj, in their next trip to the village, finds out Raghu’s secret but is attacked severely by Raghu's goons, who also kill his mother and Suman.
+Dr. Pooja Malhotra treats him to recover and take revenge on his friend turned enemy Raghu.